JoaoESmoreira/RC-Project/README.md

 ## Runing server

+First of all, the admin must login with their credentials.
+To do this, just press enter and the server will send you some mesages with the respective instructoins.

 After you run the server and netcat, it is time for the admin to send some instructions to the server.

 ### Options